cloudcompass/ToIPLabs/src/indy-material/nodejs/AgentDemoScript.md

 To demonstrate how Indy works, we have created a short demo involving the following agents:

 * **Alice**, who went to Faber College and wants to apply for a job at Acme
 * **Faber College**, which granted Alice's degree
 * **Acme**, who needs an official copy of Alice's transcript

 Start the demo as per the start instructions in [README.md](README.md).
-Notice that you should have three browser tabs open - Alice, Faber and ACME.
-These are the Agents, each running in a Docker container and accessed on separate localhost ports: Alice (localhost:3000), Faber College (localhost:3002) and Acme Corporation (localhost:3003).
-Although you are accessing them all on the same machine, imagine that they are all running independently, in different places.
+You should have three browser tabs open - Alice, Faber and ACME.

-> If you are running this demo using the "In Browser" instructions, the URL for the different Agents will be similar to this: `http://ip172-18-0-14-bf52ab6ac3u00082oj2g-3001.direct.labs.play-with-docker.com/#credentials`, where the "3001" before the word ".direct" is the exposed port number that you clicked on.

 |![BrowserTabs](images/BrowserTabs.png "Demo Browser Tabs")|
 |:--:|